vertexproject/synapse/docs/synapse/userguides/ug012_storm_ref_datamod.rst

 ..
 WARNING::
   ``delprop()`` has the potential to be destructive if executed on an incorrect, badly formed, or mistyped query.
-Users are strongly encouraged to validate their query by first executing it on its own to confirm it returns the expected nodes before executing ``delprop()`` or using the macro delprop syntx.
+Users are strongly encouraged to validate their query by first executing it on its own to confirm it returns the expected nodes before executing ``delprop()`` or using the macro delprop syntax.
 While this cannot remove a node from the graph, it is possible that a bad ``delprop`` call can irreversibly damage graph traversal.

 deltag()
 --------